Onnanu Nammal: Plot

-Nandagopal (Mohanlal) meets Seetha (Poornima Jayaram) and follows her to her house with his best friend (Manianpilla Raju), who is also Seetha's cousin.
-She stays with her father (Adoor Bhasi), elder sister Nirmala (Seema), her husband Sethu (Mammootty) and their daughter Sony (Shalini).
+Nandagopal meets Seetha and follows her to her house with his best friend, who is also Seetha's cousin.
+She stays with her father, elder sister Nirmala, her husband Sethu and their daughter Sony.
 Nirmala is pregnant with their second child.

 He gets acquainted to her family and manages to get their marriage fixed.
 Two days before their marriage, while returning from Sony's birthday party, Nandu meets with an accident and unfortunately dies.

 The whole family mourns for the loss, to rub salt in the wound, Nirmala has a miscarriage and due to complications gets paralysed and is bedridden.
-Even the doctor (Sukumari) tell Sethu that there is no hope of her coming back to a normal life.
-Due to pressure from his own father (Thilakan), Nirmala's family and the fact that his daughter needs a mother, Sethu marries Seetha with silent consent from Nirmala.
+Even the doctor tell Sethu that there is no hope of her coming back to a normal life.
+Due to pressure from his own father, Nirmala's family and the fact that his daughter needs a mother, Sethu marries Seetha with silent consent from Nirmala.

 Everything goes smooth until one fine day Nirmala starts showing signs of coming back to normal life.
 Seetha upon realising that Nirmala prefers to die rather than coming between Sethu and Seetha, commits suicide.